prancer-io/cloud-validation-framework/docs/docs/tutorials/cicd/docker/01-build-a-docker-image-and-use.md

     CMD prancer
     WORKDIR /prancer/project

-This creates a simple image that contains **Prancer** and **Git**.
-Depending on the configuration of your projet, you may need additional tools installed.

-Now let's build the image:
+This file describes how to build a basic **Ubuntu** image that contains **Prancer** and **Git**.
+Now let's build the image by running:

      cd tests/prancer
      docker build docker --tag prancer

-Once this is done, you'll have the image built and tagged into your system.
-It should output a log that looks like this:

-    Sending build context to Docker daemon  22.53kB Step 1/4 : FROM ubuntu
-    ---> 4c108a37151f
-    Step 2/4 : RUN DEBIAN_FRONTEND=noninteractive apt update -y && DEBIAN_FRONTEND=noninteractive apt install -y python3 python3-pip mongodb git && pip3 install prancer-basic
-    ---> Using cache
-    ---> d8f616cda4d4
-    Step 3/4 : CMD prancer
-    ---> Using cache
-    ---> 48cae0b129df
-    Step 4/4 : WORKDIR /prancer/project
-    ---> Using cache
-    ---> b34102a2985a
-    Successfully built b34102a2985a
-    Successfully tagged prancer:latest

-If you list your images, you should see the **Prancer** image we just built:
+Once **Docker** is done building the image, you'll have a new image in your local Docker image repository tagged with the name `prancer`.
+If you list your images, you should see it in the list:

     docker images